The Witcher 2: Assassins of Kings

 The Witcher 2: Assassins of Kings (Wiedźmin 2: Zabójcy królów) is a 2011 action role-playing game developed by CD Projekt Red, based on The Witcher series of fantasy novels authored by Andrzej Sapkowski.
 It is a sequel to the 2007 game, The Witcher and the second main installment in The Witchers video game series.
 It was released for Windows, Xbox 360, OS X, and Linux.

 The player directs the actions of Geralt of Rivia, a monster hunter known as a Witcher.
 The fantasy world in which his adventures take place owes much to Polish history and Slavic mythology.
 The game was both a critical and commercial success, selling over eight million copies by September 2014.
 The third installment in the series, The Witcher 3: Wild Hunt, was released in 2015.
+A fourth installment, The Witcher IV, is planned for release in 2028.